ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter22.md

 Lán WàngJī then said, “Wèi Yīng, you are handsome.”
 Then, he added, “I wish to be like you.”

-Extremely surprised, Wèi WúXiàn exclaimed, “Ah!
-Lán Zhàn, your words become jaw-dropping!”
+Wèi WúXiàn exclaimed, “Ah!
+Lán Zhàn, your words become mind-blowing!”

 Lán WàngJī didn’t really care about Wèi WúXiàn’s appearance.

-However, when he finished tying up Wèi WúXiàn’s hair in ponytail, and fastening the forehead ribbon, Lán WàngJī’s heart skipped a beat by how gorgeous Wèi WúXiàn looked on GūsūLán clan uniform.
+However, after he finished tying up his hair in a ponytail and fastening the forehead ribbon, Lán WàngJī’s heart skipped a beat at how gorgeous Wèi WúXiàn looked in the GūsūLán clan uniform.